 Our toilet facilities will also be unavailable to clients except in emergencies.
 If use of the loo is unavoidable, please let me know so I can clean it immediately after you.

 Please arrive for your appointment wearing your own face covering/mask.
-There is a lidded box to the right of my door for you to place your shoes, bags and outdoor clothing in (please keep your socks on).
-Replace the lid firmly after you have put your belongings in it (valuables can be placed in the glass container on the pink table just inside my door) and then use the hand sanitiser to the left of my door.
+There is a lidded box just inside my room for you to place your shoes, bags, phones, keys and outdoor clothing in (please keep your socks on).
+I will replace the lid firmly after you have put your belongings in it and then offer you some hand sanitiser.
 All containers, and the floor from box to couch, will be sanitised between clients.

 During your treatment

 It has been made very clear that our first line of defence is ventilation and time, the second is PPE.
-For this reason my window will have to remain open at all times (I’ve positioned heaters either side of the couch and the heating will be on when the days get cooler, so you should be cozy enough, but please wrap up warm on colder days) and your hands-on therapy time will be limited to 45 minutes (with the exception of the combined treatments which will either be conducted in two separate rooms, or with both the door and window open).
+For this reason my window will have to remain open at all times (I’ve positioned heaters either side of the couch and the heating will be on when the days are cooler, so you should be cozy enough, but please wrap up warm on colder days) and your hands-on therapy time will be limited to 45 minutes (with the exception of the combined treatments which will either be conducted in two separate rooms, or with additional ventilation).

-I have done extensive research on the most suitable cleaning products to use and everything that you come into contact with once you walk into my therapy room will have been sanitised with an anti-viral cleaner or washed at 60 degrees with biological powder.
+I have done extensive research on the most suitable cleaning products to use and everything that you come into contact with once you walk into my therapy room will have been sanitised with an environmentally friendly anti-viral cleaner or washed with biological powder and finished off in a hot dryer.
 I have invested in wipeable pillow cases, individual muslin squares and lightweight cotton sarongs (so your legs don’t stick to my couch on hot days!) but blankets and other soft furnishings will be stowed away for the time being.
 I’ve also been advised to ask you not to bring your own blankets for now.

 After your session